Busuanga, Palawan: The American regime: 1901-1914

 Sometime, between 1906 and 1911, with the Governor Edmund Miller in office a number of school buildings were erected in some of the barrios, (Salvacion, Concepcion, Calauit, etc.)

-The founding of New Busuanga, formerly called “Kanyepet”, is significant.
+The founding of New Busuanga, formerly called "Kanyepet", is significant.
 If only its most controversial creation, a part of which she would still play in the last phase of Busuanga history.

 Given official recognition by Mayor Restituto Bacnan in 1937, mainly for religious commitments to the members of the Evangelical Church, the barrio was directed another official order in that time for its dissolution.
 Dissolution followed.

 About the year 1938, four or five years before the Second World War, manganese mine deposits were uncovered in the island.
 In the mining boom that followed a national road was expedite from Coron to the northern barrios passing through Bintuan to Concepcion.

 World War II through the liberation: (1941-1949)

 In 1942, still a nondescript barrio under the municipality of Coron, Busuanga entered the era of war.
 The Japanese occupation of Coron and Busuanga was primarily due to the manganese mines-good source of precious metals for ammunitions.
 Provoked and with no alternatives, the Busuangenos formed the Resistance Movement, foremost of which was the daring Bolo Battalion under Ignacio Libarra.

 Late of the same year, members of the Resistance Movement burned down the semi-permanent school buildings in Busuanga, Salvacion, Cheey and Calauit, which they fear would be a good headquarters for the Japanese.
 Spreading havoc and massacre, the enemies were already enjoying their plunder.

 On September 24, 1944, however, US bomber planes raided, and several Japanese ships, among them big tankers, were bombed and sunk off Concepcion coast.
 The sea became so thick laden with oil from the tankers that it burned furiously and spread out the nearby mangroves creating a bright sea-inferno for several days and nights.
 This was followed, in April 1945, by an ambush kill of two Japanese Officers coming from the manganese mines.
 Within the same month three more enemy soldiers died in the hands of the gallant Bolo Battalion.
 This foreshadowed the doom of Japanese invaders and the end of war.

 Immediately after the war, the US Government built and caused the establishment of Long Range (LORAN) Transmitting Station on the western coast of Panlaitan.
-The Station was manned and maintained by US Coast Guards until 1970.
+The station was staffed and maintained by US Coast Guards until 1970.

 With peace fully reigning in the island, schools were re-opened; and the people vanishing their painful experience of war happily sent their children to school.
 Accordingly, the US government gave aids and full support for rehabilitation of the people from their low economic state.

 Thus Busuanga came out of the ashes of war still recouping and, one year after, still wavering from the moral and economic depression which it suffered in war, was forced to emerge into a full-pledged independent municipality.